devops329/devops/instruction/deliverable2AutomatedDeploy/deliverable2AutomatedDeploy.md

 🔑 **Key points**

-- Deploy JWT Pizza using an continuous integration pipeline
+- Deploy JWT Pizza using a continuous integration pipeline

 ---